 • Students will meet experts in the field, learning about career paths, best practices, controversies and the changing nature of political commentary.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Mikayla Bouchard (Editor, The New York Times), Binyamin Appelbaum (Editorial Writer & Author, The New York Times), Ari Isaacman-Bevacqua (Communications, The New York Times), Brianne Gorod (Chief Counsel at the Constitutional Accountability Center and former clerk to Justice Stephen Breyer on the U.S. Supreme Court) and William Bibbiani, Film Critic).
+• Previous guest speakers include: Mikayla Bouchard (Editor, The New York Times), Binyamin Appelbaum (Editorial Writer & Author, The New York Times), Ari Isaacman-Bevacqua (Communications, The New York Times), Brianne Gorod (Chief Counsel at the Constitutional Accountability Center and former clerk to Justice Stephen Breyer on the U.S. Supreme Court) and William Bibbiani, Film Critic).

 Please note: All information is subject to change at the discretion of The School of The New York Times.

 Cost and Session Information